CollectionBuilder/collectionbuilder.github.io/CODE_OF_CONDUCT.md

 We invite all those who participate in CollectionBuilder to help us create safe and positive experiences for everyone.

 ## Scope
-This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
+This code of conduct outlines our expectations for everyone who participates in our community, as well as the consequences for unacceptable behavior.

-We expect all community participants (community organizers; project maintainers; contributors, paid or otherwise; sponsors; and others) to abide by this Code of Conduct, which applies in all community venues, online and in-person; in all one-on-one or group communications pertaining to community business; and within project spaces and in public spaces when an individual is representing the project or its community.
+We expect all community participants (community organizers; project maintainers; contributors, paid or otherwise; sponsors; and others) to abide by this Code of Conduct, which applies in all community venues, online and in-person; in one-on-one or group communications pertaining to community business; and within project spaces and in public spaces when an individual is representing the project or its community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.
+Representation of a project may be further defined and clarified by community organizers.

 ## Expected Behavior

 The following behaviors are expected of all community participants:

-- Using welcoming and inclusive language
+- Using inclusive, respectful, and welcoming language
 - Being respectful of differing viewpoints and experiences
 - Gracefully accepting constructive criticism
 - Focusing on what is best for the community